Neuroimaging meta-analyses tend to not use the same methodology as is used in meta-analyses in other disciplines.

 Combining the effect-locations in the form of foci or statistical maps from individual studies can give researchers a more accurate estimation of the effect-location, overcoming some of the limitations associated with single-study neuroimaging results such as small sample size, low power, high rate of false positives, low test-retest reliability, poor reproducibility, and failure to adequately correct for multiple comparisons.
 (Samartisidis et al. 2017)

 Equally important to understand is that meta-analysis methodology for neuroimaging is an active and evolving area of research.
-Below I will highlight some of the more common approaches and tools being used today.

 Image-based meta-analyses (IBMA) or also sometimes called 'mega-analyses' are the ideal method of analysis when the full T-statistic images are available.
 (Say in Neurovault)